-Right: The Teucheen Woods, which occupy a low-lying hill on the east side of Inchinnan village, are in the centre in this aerial photo of the location, taken shortly before the site was prepared for development.
+Right: The Teucheen Woods, which occupy a low-lying hill on the east side of Inchinnan village, are in the centre in this aerial photo of the location taken shortly before the site was prepared for development.
 The estate occupies the green funnel-shaped field to the right.
-Although relatively small in area, the woods are a precious haven for birds and other wildlife as well as flowers and plants.
+Although relatively small in area, the woods are a precious haven for birds and other types of wildlife as well as flowers and plants.

 It`s said that ploughing the adjacent fields in years gone by revealed pieces of bone and fragments of armour.
 Local legend has it that two mounds within Teucheen Wood are where the bodies of the slain are buried.
 Other sources place the main clash on the flatter ground to the southwest, in the vicinity of the present day Inchinnan Business Park.

-Reportedly the line of well established trees towering over the development on its south and east boundaries are causing problems with TV reception, especially for those houses directly below the tallest trees.
-I`ve heard that it`s almost impossible to get a signal with Sky dishes here which may lead to calls to chop part of the woods, any suggestion of which would be robustly challenged by locals.
+Reportedly the line of well established trees towering over the new development on its south and east boundaries are causing problems with TV reception, especially for those houses directly below the tallest trees.
+I`ve heard that it`s almost impossible to get a signal with Sky dishes here which may lead to calls to chop part of the woods, any suggestion of which would be no doubt robustly challenged by locals.

 The focal point of Gilchrist Gardens is the square which has a children`s play park in the centre.